fieldjoshua/AICheck/README.md

 ./ai update-status FeatureX "In Progress"
 ./ai update-progress FeatureX "50%"
-./ai commit "Started FeatureX and updated progress"
+./ai commit "Started FeatureX and updated progress" ./ai end   # Ends session, generates chat context, ready for next session or chat
 ```

+## Compliance & Automation Highlights

+- **Session start** prompts for project objective if not set, ensuring clear project scope.
+- **Action plans** use a standardized, compliant template (Purpose, Value, Steps, Notes).
+- **Session end** auto-generates a summary context for chat, copies it to clipboard, and opens it in your editor.
+- **Compliance checks** ensure all plans and documentation meet project rules.
+- **Automated tests** cover all workflows, security, and compliance features.

 ## Contributing
 Contributions are welcome!
 Please see `CONTRIBUTING.md` for guidelines.